Fall Bait Strategy: A Pro-Builder's Guide to Matching the Hatch

 - For Shad Imitations: Your focus should be on whites, silvers, and pearls.

-To illustrate the power of a simple, effective baitfish imitation, we turn to EK Pro-Builder Jesse Mitchell of Jawbreaker Tackle.
-Jesse has been reporting a major tactical victory with a high-contrast pattern he calls "Monkey Milk," a perfect example of a shad-matching asset.
+To illustrate the power of precise baitfish imitation, we turn to EK Pro-Builder Jesse Mitchell of Jawbreaker Tackle.
+The industry refers to this high-contrast shad pattern as "Monkey Milk."

 The Build:

 The Logic: This is a masterclass in simplicity.
-The pattern creates a perfect baitfish imitation that stands out in stained water without being unnatural.
+The Ghost Protocol tab creates a perfect "Monkey Milk" profile that stands out in stained water without being unnatural.
 It's not about throwing the loudest color; it's about throwing the *right* color.

 To see more of Jesse's work and the results of his builds, you can follow his page on Facebook.